Elvis Fatović: Playing career

-Elvis Fatović is one of the best Croatian players in history.
 In his rich career he played for Jug and Mladost.

 He was left offensive player.
 His career started in famous Jug from Dubrovnik, but in 1992, he signed for biggest rival Mladost from the Croatian capital, Zagreb, with whom he won the Croatian Championship and Cup in 1993, after that he returned to hometown club Jug and continued his marvelous career.

 With Jug he won five Croatian Championships and six Cups.
 Two times he led Jug in winning LEN Champions League in 2001 and in 2006, while in 2000 he also won LEN Europa Cup.
 For the Croatia national team, Fatović played 128 times and won silver medal in the 2003 European Championship in Kranj.

-As a player, he competed at two Olympic games, Sydney Summer Olympic Games in 2000 and Athens Summer Olympic Games in 2004.
+As a player, he competed at two Olympic games, Sydney Olympic Games in 2000 and Athens Summer Olympic Games in 2004.

 Playing with the junior Yugoslavia national team he also won two decorations, the 1989 World Championship gold medal and the 1990 European Championship gold medal.